ofekyem/Facebook-Project/Node js Server/README.md

 node app.js

-right now your server is running and you can use it for React and Android apps make sure you don't close the terminal of the running node js, because it will close the server...
+Right now your server is running and you can use it for React and Android apps.

+Make sure you don't close the terminal of the running node js, because it will close the server...

 ## And thats it! please enjoy using our apps!
 Written by: